cybergeekgyan/GSOC-23/README.md

 **Done with most of the above things???…Now let’s see the GSoC journey and how to apply?**

-## Start Your Journey With GSoC

-   - Select Organizations:
-   - Start Contributing:
-   - Keep Contributing Until the Organizations are Announced:
-   - Make Your Project Proposal:
-   - Keep Contributing and Wait For the Result:

 ## Benefits of GSoC
 *You will find yourself a more confident developer after completing the journey of GSoC.*
 **Below are some benefits we would like to mention:**